• List from v.s. page form

 Do we have clear visual definitions?

-The swipeable debate card format of showing topics lets users focus on the content of the topic more than the number of topics.
+The swipeable debate card format lets users focus on the content of the topic more than the number of topics.
+The reduction of actions needed to go from topics to comments and comment treads encourages user engagement in the conversations

-• Encourages discussion & comment treads instead of a mass input of opinions
+• Encourages comment treads instead of a mass input of opinions

 • A fun, care-free environment

-The customizable, colorful, and simple debate cards set the tone for fun and easy-going debate topics rather than heavy and serious ones.
+The customizable, colorful, and simple debate cards set the tone for fun and easy-going debate topics rather than heavy ones.